tobega/tailspin-v0/TailspinReference.md

 When using states, it is probably best to define all of them explicitly, but if so desired, the processor itself can be used as a state, with the same name as the processor.
 In that case, the templates in the "constructor" section get exposed as messages.

+## Types
+Tailspin takes a practical approach to types, making it easy to use, yet trying to get the necessary support for program correctness that a good type system can provide.

+Basically, a type is anything you can identify with a [matcher](#matchers).
+The basic idea when it comes to compound data like [arrays](#arrays) and [structures](#structures) is that if it has the elements you need, all is good, it's fine if there is more (this is called structural typing).
+There are ways to declare that excess elements are not allowed if you need to, or that an element must not exist.

+One thing to note is that a key of a [key-value pair](#keyed-values), which is also the name of an element in a [structure](#structures), is expected to be connected to a value of the same type wherever it is used, i.e. keys form a [data dictionary](#data-dictionary).
+When you do a join on [relations](#relations), values with the same name will be joined together in a "natural join".

+Numbers in arithmetic expressions are in their bare state just scalar numbers, but they can be assigned a [unit of measure](#measures) which then defines their type as being of that measure.

+[Processor](#processors) instances are things that can carry state and they respond to messages.
+If an instance responds to the messages you need, all is good (this is known as duck-typing).
+A processor instance can change its type as a result of processing messages, if it's defined to do so, see [typestates](#typestates).
+_Future work_: A way to match processors by their protocol, i.e. the messages they respond to.

+### Data Dictionary
+A data type can be defined with a name, as part of a global data dictionary, by the statement starting with the word `data`, followed by an [identifier](#identifiers) and a [matcher](#matchers).
+E.g. `data adress <{number: <1..>, street: <'.*'>, town: <'.*'>}>`

+The defined data type can be used as a [matcher](#matchers), e.g. `<adress>`, but is also expected to be the data type of any [keyed-value](#keyed-values) or member of a [structure](#structures) that has key 'adress'.

 ## Built-in messages
 All objects